spiral/docs/basics/quick-start.md

 > Note, the application won't work at the moment as we removed the dependency required to render `app/views/home.dark.php`.

 ### Database Connection
-Our application need a database to operation.
-By the default, the database configuration is located in `app/config/database.php` file.
+Our application needs a database to operate.
+By default, the database configuration located in `app/config/database.php` file.
 The demo application comes with pre-configured SQLite database located in `runtime/runtime.db`.

 ```php